CaitlinOCallaghan/shaka-streamer-demo/README.md

 With AWS set up, it's time to stream the video!

-Start by launching the proxy on s3 or mediastore:
+Start by launching the proxy on S3 or MediaStore:

 ```console
 foo@bar:~/shaka-streamer-demo$ ./s3_launch_proxy.sh
 foo@bar:~/shaka-streamer-demo$ ./mediastore_launch_proxy.sh
 ```

-In a second terminal, launch the script running ffmpeg to encode the video and shaka-packager to package it.
+In a second terminal, launch the script running FFMPEG to encode the video and shaka-packager to package it.
 Set the port at the top of the script to the port of the proxy.

 ```console
 foo@bar:~/shaka-streamer-demo$ ./ffmpeg_hls_and_dash.sh